Skip to main content

-Did you realize that sales and marketing are the lifeblood of any company?
+Did you realize that sales and marketing program are the lifeblood of any company?
 No sales = no business.
-This means that sales and marketing skills are highly valuable in any business.
+This means that sales and marketing 101 and having these skills are highly valuable in any business.
 Yet, most people find selling and marketing to be intimidating.
-Whether you’re running your own business, holding sales & marketing responsibilities or just keen to learn new skills to increase your career prospects, this article is for you.
+Whether you’re running your own business, planning product launches, holding sales & marketing plan responsibilities or just keen to learn new skills to increase your career prospects, this article is for you.

-Today, we’re going to highlight several key ideas and powerful resources to (a) give you a good perspective on what sales and marketing are really about and (b) highlight strategies to ensure you’ll never run out of ways to get more customers and business.
+Today, we’re going to highlight several key advantages and powerful resources to (a) give you a good perspective on what sales techniques and marketing principles are really about and (b) understand an effective marketing strategy to ensure you’ll never run out of ways to get more customers and business.

 Overcome your Resistance to “Selling”

 Let’s face it.
-When we think of “sales”, most people think of pushy, dishonest salesmen who’re ready to say/do anything to close a deal.
-If you still feel that way about sales, then a good place to start with is Daniel Pink’s “To Sell is Human“.
+When we think of “sales”, most people think of pushy, dishonest salesman who is ready to say/do anything to close a deal with target customers.
+If you still feel that way about sales, then a good place to start with with is Daniel Pink’s “To Sell is Human“.
 In the book, Pink shows that of us sell daily when we try to influence, sway or persuade others to take action.

-A key perspective or mindset shift is this: In today’s Internet-age, consumers are better-informed than ever before.
-The most effective salespeople are not the most aggressive, but those who can help buyers to make sense of facts and options to make a most optimal choice.
+A key perspective or mindset shift is this: In today’s Internet-age, ideal customers are better-informed than ever before.
+The most efficient salesperson is not the most aggressive, but those who can help buyers to make sense of facts and options to make a most optimal choice.
 In short, rethink the role of a salesperson from pushing a product/service to moving people into action.
-Pink covers the ABCs of mentally preparing yourself for this new role, and covers some basic tips on how to pitch and present your ideas.
+Pink covers the ABCs of mentally preparing yourself for this new role, and covers some basic tips on how to pitch and present your ideas, incorporating elements of social media strategy, online marketing, and classic marketing.

 Making Sense of Branding and Marketing

-Branding and Marketing span across many areas that can hard to grasp.
-Moreover, with rapid changes in the world of digital marketing and advertising, most people struggle to keep up with the latest “best-practices”.
-Whether you’re a newbie to marketing or relatively seasoned in the field, here are 2 useful resources that cover important (and relatively timelCess) marketing fundamentals:
+Branding and Marketing span across many areas that can be hard to grasp.
+Moreover, with rapid changes in digital marketing tactics, marketing tools, social media advertising, social media sites, search engine marketing, most marketing teams struggle to keep up with the customer base latest “best-practices”.
+Whether you’re a newbie to marketing or relatively seasoned in the field, here are 2 useful resources that cover important (and relatively timeless) marketing fundamentals:

 • In “Selling the Invisible“, Beckwith takes a different approach by breaking things down into numerous bite-sized tips.
-It’s a great overview of all the key components of marketing, from pricing to customer research all of which help to reinforce the 22 Laws and translate them into more actionable steps.
-For example, when choosing your area of focus, remember the Halo Effect: Position yourself as the expert at the hardest task in your service, because it will imply that you also possess other valuable skills/expertise, i.e. it will create a Halo effect around other associated skills/traits.
-If you’re brand-new to marketing, these books will give a great overview; if you already have some experience with marketing, these act as a good reminder/checklist to review ways to refine your existing strategies and campaigns.
+It’s a great overview of all the key components of marketing basics, from pricing strategy to customer research all of which help to reinforce the 22 Laws and translate them into more actionable steps.
+For example, when choosing your area of focus, remember the Halo Effect: Position yourself as the inbound marketing expert at the hardest task in your service, because it will imply that you also possess other valuable skills/expertise, i.e. it will create a Halo effect around other associated skills/traits.
+If you’re brand-new to marketing funnel, these books will give a great overview; if you already have some memorable experiences with customers, these act as a good reminder/checklist to review ways to refine your existing strategies and campaigns., incorporating insights on principles of market research, type of marketing, target market, market share, and market segmentation.

 Finding Customers for Your Business